Varothex/Skystar/README.md

 # Skystar
-The Arduino game I am making for my robotics class.
+The Arduino game I made for my robotics class.
 It is a Space Invaders game, that uses a joystick and a button to move and fire at enemies.
+It was inspired by Demonstar 2, a game I played when I was little.
+I had lots of fun making it!

+The game is very simple, you control a small spaceship at the bottom of the LCD with a joystick.
+Your goal is to obtain the highest score possible by shooting as many enemies as you can.
+It has 5 levels that become more and more difficult:
+- the first one is just a tutorial, to get ajusted with the movement and the shooting.
+You have three stationary enemies that spawn always at the exact same location.
+Just shoot them to advance.
+- from the second level forward you have a limited time/level to shoot enemies.
+Now you have two random generated enemies that move around very fast.
+Each time you thake a pair down another random pair will apair.
+- from the third one things get serious, as now the enemies will fire back at you and can kill you if you are shot three times, so be careful!
+Also, like before, if you shoot them all they will be replaced, only now there are three at a time.
+- the forth level adds four enemies at the same time that follow you with the intent to kill you!
+- if you survived through all this, at the fifth and final level you will encounter the boss, that has two standard attacks and two special deadly attacks!
+Beat him and you beat the game!

+Components:

+Stage progress:
 Stage 1:
 - I added the main menu with:
   - start;